Sofiia2001/jsontwitter/README.md

-This module is created to let programmers divide the .json format file created with Twitter API about a user into categories by keys.
+This module is created to let programmers to get data from .json format file created with Twitter API.
 With calling specific function, it returns a specific part of a file.

 HELP: